 If your religious school is seeking to expand its campus or add on to existing structures and you are facing opposition from the local planning commission, city council or other local governing body, you aren’t out of options.
 The Religious Land Use & Institutionalized Persons Act protects religious organizations like yours against discrimination in land use and zoning matters.

-Led by experienced RLUIPA attorney Daniel P. Dalton, the law firm Dalton & Tomich, PLC has successful defended the rights of schools, churches and other religious institutions across the country.
-Dalton is a nationally recognized expert in religious land use and zoning and the author of the only book dedicated to RLUIPA, titled Litigating Religious Land Use Cases.
+Led by experienced RLUIPA attorneys Daniel P. Dalton and Noel W. Sterett, the religious land use team at the law firm Dalton & Tomich, PLC has successful defended the rights of schools, churches and other religious institutions across the country.
+They are a nationally recognized authorities in religious land use and zoning and the author of the only book dedicated to RLUIPA, titled Litigating Religious Land Use Cases.

 Dalton partnered with the Academy of Our Lady of Peace in San Diego, California to protect the right of the girls’ Catholic school to modernize its facility when it was faced with unfounded opposition from the city council.
 Working in close collaboration with local attorneys and the school’s leadership team, Dalton secured a settlement that included cash as well as fast-tracked approval for all requested permits.